I believe that when middle managers are able to master management, result breakthroughs are profound and sustainable.

-Step 3: Teach managers how to align each person to what was discussed in step two as well as the new quarterly key initiatives from the strategic plan.
-Let’s face it, if you can get people behaving like top 5% performers, they’re certainly going to increase performance for everyone who has that job.
+Step 3: Teach managers how to align each person to what was discussed in step two, as well as the new quarterly key initiatives from the strategic plan.
+Let’s face it; if you can get people behaving like the top 5% performers, they’re certainly going to increase performance for everyone who has that job.
 The skills to coach, celebrate, do one-on-ones, and do quarterly performance reviews that tie to the strategic plan—these transform performance.

-So just three steps, really.
-Create simplicity from complexity so people know how to win; make it clear exactly what extraordinary performance looks like; and follow up with the skills and meeting rhythms to get everyone aligned with performance metrics, what key roles and responsibilities are, and the strategic plan.
+So just three steps.
+Create simplicity from complexity so people know how to win, make it clear exactly what extraordinary performance looks like; and follow up with the skills and meeting rhythms to get everyone aligned with performance metrics, what key roles and responsibilities are, and the strategic plan.